 - You will probably feel unsafe on the road, cars will sweep too close to the motorbike

-- It’s uncomfortable to drive on not asphalted part of the road during or after the rain, since deep puddles of mud are formed there
+- It’s uncomfortable to drive through a not asphalted part of the road during or after the rain because of deep puddles of mud there

-We decided that it’s boring to take a tricycle, because during our trip to the Philippines we used tricycles almost every day.
+We decided that it’s boring to take a tricycle with a driver because during our trip to the Philippines we used tricycles almost every day.
 And it was a completely different feeling to rent motorbikes and go by ourselves – which was the key argument in choosing how to get to Nacpan beach from El Nido.

 Where to rent a motorbike in El Nido?

 It’s not a problem to rent a motorbike in El Nido, Palawan.
-There are many offices on the central streets where you can rent a motorbike, you can also buy there excursions around the island of Palawan and boat tours from El Nido.
+There are many offices on the central streets where you can rent a motorbike, you can also buy there excursions around Palawan island and island hopping tours.

 We rented motorbikes Here.